 As we said, there is a type of ‘Liqueur Wines’ considered ‘Sweet Natural Wines’.
 These are fortified sweet wines (their sweetness is natural, not their alcohol content –they are fortified–) because it is also possible to produce fortified semisweet, semi-dry or dry wines and all categories are included into the main ‘Liqueur Wines’ one.
-These Liqueur wines could ‘suffer’ a transformation process by adding ‘arrope’ (boiled concentrated must) which also changes the final alcohol content and alterates the wine color.
-More information available at point 4.
+These Liqueur wines could ‘suffer’ a transformation process by adding ‘arrope’ (boiled concentrated must) which also changes the final alcohol content and alternates the wine color.
+More information is available at point 4.

 – Málaga Pálido (‘Pale Malaga’), up to 6 months.